Our Method

 The Actor's Intimacy is a set of exercises that helps you working on your own shadow and private aspects, to then be able to really grasp the essence of the character you are working on.
 There are six main steps in this training: the Private Moment, the Celebration, the Phone Call, Lost & Found, the Animal, the Place of Defeat.

-Each one of these exercises should be "tried" a variable number of times, until the actor actually "passes it".
+Each one of these exercises should be attempted a variable number of times, until the actor actually "surpasses" it (as in, they surpass themselves and their own limits in it).
 There will be a moment of catharsis or so called Revelation that will take you, as an actor and as a human being, to a whole new level - and indeed to the next Intimacy step.

 Some of these steps can be performed for the character, rather than for the actor: